bvankuik/dropfromshell/README.md

 include `dropfromshell.swift` but that's not a feature that Swift supports right now.

+# Shortcomings

+If you wish to upload larger files, or download big directories, the Dropbox API provides capabilities for this (cursors).
+This is not implemented right now.

 # Inspiration

 My inspiration was the great Dropbox Uploader script.
 Arguably, it might be a